2020 EE BAFTAs: 1917 dominates with magnificent seven

 OUTSTANDING DEBUT BY A BRITISH WRITER, DIRECTOR OR PRODUCER

-BAIT, Mark Jenkin (Writer/Director), Kate Byers, Linn Waite (Producers)
+BAIT, Mark Jenkin (Writer/Director), Kate Byers & Linn Waite (Producers)

-RISING STAR AWARD
+EE RISING STAR AWARD

-Michael Ward
+Micheal Ward

 OUTSTANDING CONTRIBUTION TO BRITISH CINEMA